Noah-Huppert/numeric-move/README.md

 030-bar
 ```

+By default this option is set to 1.

 ## Resize Move
 If the `TO` the numeric prefix cannot be expressed in the number of digits
 which files currently have the tool will fail.
 The `--resize,-r` option can be